Teacher and Administrator Cover Letters Are Critical to Job Search Success

 Teaching Cover Letter Writing Tips – Answer These Questions.

-- Did you write your cover letter with passion and conviction?
+- Have you written your letter with enthusiasm and confidence?

 - Is the format professional and modern?